 I wanted to share with you my own story of how I’m coping (or trying to cope) with Anxiety of moving home during Pandemic.
-In my ‘Practical skills for coping with Anxiety’ article, I’m sharing HOW I’m making sure my Anxiety doesn’t go through the roof, and how I keep stress levels under control.
+I will share HOW I’m making sure my Anxiety doesn’t go through the roof, and how I keep stress levels under control.

 So I went into what I call a ‘survival’ mode to cope with the stress and anxiety.
 I knew I needed to protect my mental health no matter what.